Preventing diabetes and its related complications

 Kansas City Royals Strikeout Diabetes and Home Run to Health youth clinic

-We are also the exclusive sponsor of the Royals’ youth clinic – Home Run to Health.
-This event is held at Kauffman Stadium with Royals players and members of their sports medicine staff, who lead approximately 125 local youth in exercise and health lessons.
+We are also the exclusive sponsor of the Royals’ youth clinic – Home Run to Health – a four week program promoting healthy lifestyle and fitness activities aimed at improving the health of local youth.
 Participating kids track their progress over four weeks with the incentive to be recognized at a future Kansas City Royals game.

 YMCA's Diabetes Prevention Program